Relativity and decoherence of spacetime superpositions: Introduction

 \section{Introduction}

-The twin discoveries of quantum theory and Einstein's theory of general relativity revolutionized our understanding of physical reality.
+The twin discoveries of quantum mechanics and Einstein's theory of general relativity revolutionized our understanding of physical reality.
 Perhaps the most distinctive features of these respective theories are the notions of quantum superposition and spacetime.
-The former postulates that a quantum system with a distinct set of possible configurations may also exist in a general state featuring many of these configurations ``at once.''
+The former postulates that a quantum system with a distinct set of possible configurations may also exist in a state featuring many of these configurations ``at once.''
 The latter was Einstein's geometric interpretation of gravity as the curvature of a pseudo-Riemannian manifold, generated by the presence of mass and energy \cite{synge1960relativity}.

 The most significant challenge for modern physicists is finding a consistent unification of quantum theory with general relativity.
+While effective field theory (EFT) approaches \cite{Burgess2004,cornetdoi:10.1142/9789814530347} have been developed and successfully applied to the description of spin-2 gravitons at low energies (and the resulting emergence of classical general relativity in this limit), the problem of how to correctly characterize quantum superpositions of gravitational fields or spacetime geometries remains an open question \cite{dewitt2011role}.
 It is univocally anticipated that any theory combining relativistic gravitation with quantum mechanics must be able to describe spacetime as possessing quantum-mechanical degrees of freedom, whose states reside in a complex Hilbert space and may be placed in quantum superpositions of different configurations.
-Various formal approaches such as the Wheeler-deWitt equation \cite{Wheeler1968SUPERSPACEAT,dewittPhysRev.160.1113} and loop quantum gravity \cite{rovelli2008loop,rovelli2014covariant,thiemann2003lectures} have been developed, which (in principle) allow for such environments to be constructed \cite{rovelli2004quantum,KASTRUP1994665,Campiglia_2007,Gambini_2014,gambiniPhysRevLett.110.211301,Kiefer_2013}.
+Various formal frameworks such as the Wheeler-deWitt equation \cite{Wheeler1968SUPERSPACEAT,dewittPhysRev.160.1113} and loop quantum gravity \cite{rovelli2008loop,rovelli2014covariant,thiemann2003lectures} have been proposed, which (in principle) allow for such environments to be constructed \cite{rovelli2004quantum,KASTRUP1994665,Campiglia_2007,Gambini_2014,gambiniPhysRevLett.110.211301,Kiefer_2013}.